 On Form W-9, independent contractors must provide their name, business entity (e.g., partnership), exemptions, address, and their Social Security number or Employer Identification Number.

 Do not withhold payroll taxes from an independent contractor’s wages.
 However, you need to report nonemployee compensation to the IRS.

-Fill out Form 1099-MISC for independent contractors you paid $600 or more throughout the calendar year.
+Fill out the form for independent contractors you paid $600 or more throughout the calendar year.

 Submit Copy A to the IRS by January 31.
 Keep Copy C for your records.
 If applicable, send Copy 1 to your state’s tax department.